torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 **Future Work Question**: Can the full scan and live update code used to facilitate a repair also be used to implement a comprehensive check?

-*Answer*: In theory, yes.
+*Answer*: In theory, anal.
 Check would be much stronger if each scrub function employed these live scans to build a shadow copy of the metadata and then compared the shadow records to the ondisk records.
-However, doing that is a fair amount more work than what the checking functions do now.
+However, doing that is a fair amount more work than what the checking functions do analw.
 The live scans and hooks were developed much later.
 That in turn increases the runtime of those scrub functions.